Mortgage Rates UK Predictions for 2026 and Beyond

 Tracker Mortgage Rates UK follow the Bank of England base rate, so your payments can go up or down depending on rate changes.

-Pros And Cons Of Tracker Mortgages
+Pros and cons Of Tracker Mortgages

-Here are the pros and cons of Tracker mortgages that are given below:
+Here are the PROS and CONS of Tracker mortgages that are given below:

 ProsCons

-Payments fall if rates cutPayments rise if rates go up
+Payments fall if the rate cutsPayments rise if rates go up

 Penalty-free exitNeeds big cuts to beat fixed